-Table 1 shows that the average number of families and children served has grown over time.
+Table 1 shows that the average number of families and children enrolled in child care assistance has grown over time.
 Gains were experienced by nearly all subgroups, and were concentrated in the year between Spring 2022 and Spring 2023.
 This growth followed initial declines from 2019 to 2022 that occurred due to the substantial disruptions of COVID-19.
 Specifically, the data show that:

 - Significantly more families and children are being served.
 About 43% more families and 39% more children were served in 2023 compared to 2019.
 More than 90% of this increase happened between 2022 and 2023. - The gains are largely shared in terms of urban and rural settings.
-Rural areas (large and small towns) saw on average 38% more families enrolled in the child care subsidy program, while metro areas saw on average 42% more families enrolled. - Increased eligibility has allowed two-parent households and other households headed by multiple adults to access benefits at far greater rates (a 185% increase since Fall 2019). - Newly eligible higher income families have seen the greatest increases in enrollment (a >2000% increase since Fall 2019), but lower income families have gained, too.
+Rural areas (large and small towns) saw on average 38% more families enrolled in the child care subsidy program, while metro areas saw on average 42% more families enrolled. - Increased eligibility has allowed two-parent households and other households headed by multiple adults to access benefits at far greater rates.
+About 185% more families in households headed by multiple adults were served in 2023 compared to 2019. - Newly eligible higher income families have seen the greatest increases in enrollment (a >2000% increase since Fall 2019), but lower income families have gained, too.
 Although gains are concentrated among newly eligible families, the program still primarily serves families with incomes below 200% FPL, who comprise nearly three-quarters of enrolled families.